Reshade Effect Shader Toggler (R.E.S.T)

 Introduction

-To get started with R.E.S.T, you will need to download the add-on from the official GitHub repository.
+To begin using R.E.S.T, you need to download the add-on from its official GitHub page.

 Downloading and Installing the Add-on

-The release folder contains several files, including shaders, FX files, a license, and a README file.
+The release folder contains several files, like shaders, FX files, a license, and a README.
 You can ignore the license and README files for now.
-You will need to use one of the .addon# files, but you can drag both into the same area where the ReShade.dll is located.
-For this guide, we will focus on the 64-bit add-on.
+You’ll need to use one of the .addon# files; you can drag both into the same folder where your ReShade.dll is.
+This guide will focus on the 64-bit add-on.

 Installing the Add-on

-Place the ReshadeEffectShaderToggler.addon64 file in the same location where you installed ReShade.
-This is usually in the game folder, near the dxgi.dll file.
+Put the ReshadeEffectShaderToggler.addon64 file in the same place where you installed ReShade.
+This is usually in your game’s folder, next to the dxgi.dll file.

 Choosing a Game